BobbigGao/Steam-Game-Recommender/doc/DatabaseDesign.md

 5. **headerImage**: the link for an image of the game, a string attribute
 6. **detailedDescription**: a description of the game, a string attribute
 7. **supportedLangauges**: a list of languages the game supports, a string attribute
-8. **steamPlayerEstimate**: the number of players for the steam game, utilised as popularity, an int attribute
+8. **steamPlayerEstimate**: the number of players for the steam game, an int attribute

+This entity is designed with the following assumptions:
+1. Every game will have a unique ID, but might not have a unique name.
+2. supportedLanguages might contain multiple languages seperated by a comma
+3. steamPlayerEstimate will be utilised in this project to gauge popularity

 #### 3. Recommendation
 This is an entity where users can get recommendations for a game.
 1. **recommendationID**: a unique identifier to distinguish each recommendation
 2. **queryID**: a unique identifier to distinguish between games
 3. **recommendationCount**: the number of recommendations given by users in dataset, an int attribute

+This entity is designed with the following assumptions:
+1. Every recommendation is uniqely linked to a specific game via queryID
+2. There will only be one game recommendation per recommendation request
+3. The recommendation algorithm is based off of recommendationCount from the dataset

 #### 4. Reviews
 This is an entity for users writing reviews about a game.